-- Background and course work necessary for entry into related post-secondary programmes.
+- Background and course work necessary for entry into related post-secondary programs.

-- Possible preferential admission to some post-secondary institution programmes.
+- Possible preferential admission to some post-secondary institution programs.

 These courses are 4 credit elective courses in which the student completes 90-120 hours of volunteer work or job shadowing in the community.
 The timing of these hours is completely flexible: during school, after school, weekends, holidays, Professional Days, Spring Break, etc. Initiative is a key ingredient for success in this course.
 Teachers set up the placements after careful consultation with the students.
 Students are evaluated based on: employer feedback, communication, summary of hours and a journal of work experience and a number of assignments done at certain times of the year.
-Grades will be given in the final report card in June.
-Some of our students complete their hours in the summer after Grade 10 (or Grade 11).
+With prior arrangement, some of our students complete their hours in the summer after Grade 10 (or Grade 11).
 Prior to any placements, the student must see the career resource teacher.

-- This is a special programme for a student who wishes to graduate while working part-time and developing a career through apprenticeship.
+- This is a special program for a student who wishes to graduate while working part-time and developing a career through apprenticeship.

 - The student is eligible for a $1000 scholarship upon graduation if he/she maintains a C+ overall average in Grades 11 and 12.